macatak/linux/kali/README.md

 #### (because I always forget the partioning part)

+Debian (10x as of this edit) is the right distro

   - Select "Manual" and click Continue
   - Select the drive you configured
   - Click Yes on Partition disks